How to make money with Toluna surveys

 Play Toluna's games

-All the games are free to play, and the primary opportunity to win points is the Daily Toluna Wheel.
-All you need to do is spin the wheel and you could win anything from 40–5,000 bonus points – assuming, that is, that you don't land on the dreaded 'Better luck next time' spot.
-Gutted.
+All the games are free to play, and the primary chance to win points is the Daily Toluna Wheel.
+All you need to do is spin the wheel and you could win anything from 40–1,000 bonus points – assuming you don't land on the dreaded 'Better luck next time' spot.

 Clearly using Toluna is never going to make you a millionaire.
 But if you're willing to put in the hours, you can certainly make a small amount of extra cash on the site.